Midnight Rx

 "Midnight Rx" is the sixth episode of the sixteenth season of the American animated television series The Simpsons.
 It originally aired on the Fox network in the United States on January 16, 2005, This is also the last holdover from the season 15's FABF production line but was pushed to the season 16.
 The episode was written by Marc Wilmore and directed by Nancy Kruse.

+In this episode, Homer and Grampa go to Canada to smuggle prescription drugs to the townsfolk after their prescription drug plans are cancelled.
+The episode received mixed reviews.